-The source of email-related anxiety depends on the individual.
-Some people find that the delay between emails is the main cause of their anxiety, others feel that their email only brings bad news and more find that replying to extraneous emails is time-consuming and unproductive.
+The source of email anxiety depends on the individual.
+Some people find that the delay between emails is the main cause of their anxiety.
+Others feel that their email only brings bad news.
+And more find that replying to extraneous emails is time-consuming and unproductive.
 The podcast Reply All even created a holiday, Email Debt Forgiveness Day, in an effort to alleviate inbox stress!

 Lengthy emails certainly have their place in an inbox, in the right situation.
-It’s hard to decipher whether the 15 emails in your inbox are all lengthy novels that require a small brainstorming session to formulate a reply or if they contain a single sentence about needing more printer ink.
-Which is why replying to those 15 emails could take 15 minutes or 2 hours, highlighting the importance of having your emails filtered before they arrive in your inbox.
+It’s hard to decipher whether the 15 emails in your inbox are all lengthy novels or if they contain a single sentence about needing more printer ink.
+It’s moments like these that highlight the importance of having your emails filtered before they make it to your inbox.

 Even though deep down we would love to reply with, “TLDR, call me,” we feel obliged to reciprocate with another lengthy email to show your appreciation for the time they spent writing a lengthy email.
 A long email looks important and the recipient feels more obliged to reply with an email of equal length (even if the conversation could have been summarised in 4 dot points or a quick phone call).

 As emails pile up in your inbox it becomes more and more challenging to reply to them all.
-Some email programs allow you to set up email priority so you can flag which are important but that can also backfire when tasks are all important but in their own ways.
-Therefore, we put together a quick list of productivity tips that hopefully prevents a Monday morning computer throwing fit.
+Some email programs allow you to set up email priority so you can flag which are important.
+However, this can backfire quickly, especially if you’ve got multiple tasks which are essential in their own way.
+Therefore, we put together a quick list of productivity tips that hopefully prevents a Monday-morning-computer-throwing-fit.

 8 productivity tips to reduce email anxiety:

-- Communicate with your internal staff about what should be in emails and what shouldn’t
+1. Communicate with your internal staff about what should be in emails and what shouldn’t.

-- Arrange a clear communication process with your clients (daily, weekly, monthly etc)
+2. Arrange a clear communication process with your clients (daily, weekly, monthly etc).

-- Unsubscribe from emails that you don’t want anymore
+4. Unsubscribe from emails that you don’t want anymore.